MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-jboss-eap-to-wildfly-on-azure-kubernetes-service.md

 ### Determine whether JCA connectors are in use

-If your application uses JCA connectors, you'll have to validate the JCA connector can be used on WildFly.
-If the JCA implementation is tied to JBoss EAP, you'll have to refactor your application to remove that dependency.
-If it can be used, then you'll need to add the JARs to the server classpath and put the necessary configuration files in the correct location in the WildFly server directories for it to be available.
+If your application uses JCA connectors, validate that you can use the JCA connector on WildFly.
+If the JCA implementation is tied to JBoss EAP, you must refactor your application to remove that dependency.
+If you can use the JCA connector on WildFly, then for it to be available, you must add the JARs to the server classpath and put the necessary configuration files in the correct location in the WildFly server directories.

 [!INCLUDE [determine-whether-jaas-is-in-use](includes/determine-whether-jaas-is-in-use.md)]